CDDRC/CDDRC_Docs/project_setup/README.md

 [CDDRC Docs](../README.md) - Data Access

-# CDDRC Project Creation Documentation.
+# CDDRC Project Creation

-To create a project go to
+To create a new project go to
 [RedCap CDDRC project creation page](https://redcap.link/cddrc) and fill out the form.
 The tables below provide details on each of the fields in the project creation form.